prometheus-community/postgres_exporter/README.md

 See the [github.com/lib/pq](http://github.com/lib/pq) module for other ways to format the connection string.

-### Using a CF binding
+### Using a Cloud Foundry binding

 The exporter supports CF binding credentials to get a DSN.
-If there are multiple bindings of postgresql databases, it will use the first one.
+Multiple postgres bindings are supported by prefixing the CF Service Instance name to the metric descriptor name.

 ### Adding new metrics